 Business analysis might sound interesting, but beware.
 I’ve seen memos sent by CTOs of Technology at multiple banks that claim that there is no longer need for business analyst.
 Instead, they say they want 'T-Shaped’ developers.
 What they mean by this is that they want to cut costs and have developers talk to the business directly - pretending that complexity and interaction over multiple silos doesn’t exist.
 What's certain is that there are less people in the business analysis function than there were - graduate tracks for business analysis no longer being exist at some of the banks I’ve been at.
 However, business analysts are now being used as a cheaper form of ‘Business Management’ so they may be around for a while longer.

 Lastly, there's project management.
 Project managers are frankly the most infuriating people for the average developer to deal with - they put meetings into developers calendars to talk about project timelines, why things are late, and delivery milestones.
 Project managers are often used to arbitrate between different teams for complex projects.
-To a large degree they are little more than secretaries, but the senior ones are paid like technical architects, which is always annoying.
+To a large degree they are little more than secretaries, but the senior ones are paid like technical architects, which is particularly infuriating.

 Have a confidential story, tip, or comment you’d like to share?
 Contact: email@example.com in the first instance.
 Whatsapp/Signal/Telegram also available.
 Bear with us if you leave a comment at the bottom of this article: all our comments are moderated by human beings.
 Sometimes these humans might be asleep, or away from their desks, so it may take a while for your comment to appear.
 Eventually it will – unless it’s offensive or libelous (in which case it won’t.)